Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > Note: a compiler implementation may consider a function type $FunctionN$ to have additional supertypes, if it is neccessary.
 > For example, all function types $FunctionN$ may be subtypes of a general argument-agnostic type $Function$ for the purpose of unification.

+TODO(We already have `kotlin.Function` settled in this spec earlier.
+The reason for this is that overloading needs it)

 > Example:
 >
 > ```kotlin